 To review, we learned EDR is focused on the endpoint but does little to monitor network traffic.
 NDR, however, is excellent at detecting threats at the network level but doesn’t offer the granular detection and response capabilities for end devices.
 It would only make sense then that the best approach is to use these tools in tandem, which many organizations currently do.
 Unfortunately, many security analysts find this approach inconvenient because of the disjointed nature of using multiple products and numerous consoles.

-This is where the recent trend in XDR, or cross detection and response, is gaining popularity.
+This is where the recent trend in XDR, or extended detection and response, is gaining popularity.
 XDR involves the idea of a single platform that can ingest endpoint agent data, network level information, and in many cases device logs.
 This data is correlated, and detections can occur from one or many sources of telemetry.

 A benefit of XDR includes streamlining the functions of the analyst role by allowing them to view detections and take response actions from a single console.
 The single pane of glass approach offers faster time to value, a lowered learning curve, and quicker response times since the analyst no longer needs to pivot between windows.
 Another advantage of XDR is its ability to piece multiple sources of telemetry together to achieve a big picture view of detections.
 These tools are able to see what occurs not only on the endpoints, but also between the endpoints.